diem-project/diem-docs/reference/en/11 - Layout and templating.markdown

 Areas specified in the above example are the default ones, but you can create as many areas you want, just use unique name for them.
 Additionally you can specify areas binding to the layout or pages by using prefix along with area's name:
 [code php]
-echo $helper->renderArea('layout.content');
+echo $helper->renderArea('layout.banner');
-echo $helper->renderArea('page.right');
+echo $helper->renderArea('page.otherPageSpecificArea');
 [/code]

-On this example above the content area will be the same for all pages using our layout, and right area will be different for pages using this layout.
+On this example above the *banner* area will be the same for all pages using our layout, and *otherPageSpecificArea* area will be different for each page using this layout.

 ##HTML map